i25db/i3ws/README.md

 - **i3ws [-g | go] [main | sub] [index]** <br/>
 This command will navigate to either the first sub workspace of an existing main workspace, or a sub workspace of the currently focused main workspace
 - **i3ws [-n | new] [plain | code | game]** <br/>
-If the current main workspace (including all of its subworkspaces) have no windows open this will load a preset into the main workspace
+If the current main workspace (including all of its subworkspaces) has no windows open this will load a preset into the main workspace
+- **i3ws [-s | swap] [main | sub] -d [index]** <br/>
+Swaps the focused main or sub workspace with the given main or sub index
 - **i3ws -d** <br/>
-Gets the default main workspace name.
-Can be used to rename the workspace on startup. (i.e. in your i3 config `exec --no-startup-id "i3-msg workspace ${i3ws -d}"`)
+Goes to the default workspace
 ## Configuration
 No support for configuration.
 Definitely planned though
 ## TODO